Each couple and ceremony is unique

 WEDDINGS & Commitment Ceremonies

 I enjoy getting to know my clients and connecting with them on a deeper lever, which helps me create a ceremony that is beyond their wildest expectations.
-I strive to go above and beyond my client’s dreams.
+I strive to go above and beyond their dreams.
 My clients become my inspiration and are the driving force for a unique ceremony where we all become each other's muses.
-I work with a variety of people of both secular and spiritual backgrounds.
+I love my clients who are of all ages, genders, sexualities, religious / spiritual backgrounds (or none), races, abilities and ethnicities.
 My training in the Jewish Renewal movement as a Kohenet or Hebrew Priestess also lends my skills to Jewish weddings.
 I specialize in ceremonies that combine different spiritual backgrounds, helping people negotiate and blend their individual customs to create a beautiful cohesive ceremony.

 Interested in finding out more?
 Contact me for a FREE 45 minute consultation!